U.S. Energy Information Administration logo

 NM = Not meaningful due to large relative standard error or excessive percentage change.

 Notes: See Glossary for definitions.
-Values are preliminary.
+Values for 2025 are preliminary.
+Values for 2024 are final.
 See Technical Notes for a discussion of the sample design for the Form EIA-923.

 Negative generation denotes that electric power consumed for plant use exceeds gross generation.